335th Bombardment Squadron: Air Force Reserve

-The 335th Bombardment Squadron was reactivated as a reserve unit under Air Defense Command (ADC) at Memphis International Airport, Tennessee in May 1947 as a Boeing B-29 Superfortress unit.
 At Memphis its training was supervised by the 468th AAF Base Unit (later the 2584th Air Force Reserve Training Center).
-It is not clear whether or not the squadron was fully staffed or equipped.
 In 1948 Continental Air Command assumed responsibility for managing reserve units from ADC.
-The 335th was inactivated when Continental Air Command reorganized its reserve units under the wing base organization system in June 1949.
+The 335th was inactivated when Continental Air Command reorganized its reserve units under the wing base organization system in June 1949, and retained only troop carrier and light bomber units.
 The squadron's personnel and equipment were transferred to elements of the 516th Troop Carrier Wing.